EcsRx/EcsR3/docs/ecs-r3/plugins/persistence-plugin.md

 As you can see you can setup complex pipelines which can process data/transform it and send it to files, http endpoints, databases or even store it in memory or raise an event etc.

-The above example uses some of the helper functionality which act as extensions on the DI container, but you can also inject `EcsRxPipelineBuilder` manually and use that directly to make a pipeline without injecting it in.
+The above example uses some of the helper functionality which act as extensions on the DI container, but you can also inject `EcsR3PipelineBuilder` manually and use that directly to make a pipeline without injecting it in.

 ## Some things to know